teodorlu/pandocir/README.md

     echo 'hi, _there_!' | pandoc2hiccup
     [:p "hi, " [:em "there"] "!"]

-## Does it work yet?
+## Does the example above work yet?

 No!
-The README was written before the code.
+We aim to make it work, though.

 ## How to run code in this project